RenderKit/embree/README.md

 query domain.
 The callback function of type `RTCPointQueryFunction` gets passed a number of arguments through the `RTCPointQueryFunctionArguments` structure.
 The `query` object is the original point query object passed into [rtcPointQuery], `usrPtr` is an arbitrary pointer to pass input into and store results of the callback function.
-The `primID`, `geomID` and `instStack` (see [rtcInitPointQueryInstanceStack] for details) can be used to identify the geometry data of the primitive.
+The `primID`, `geomID` and `context` (see [rtcInitPointQueryContext] for details) can be used to identify the geometry data of the primitive.

 A `RTCPointQueryFunction` can also be passed directly as an argument to [rtcPointQuery].
 In this case the callback is invoked for all primitives in the scene that intersect the query domain.
-If a callback function is passed as an argument to [rtcPointQuery] and (a potentially different) callback function is set for a geometry with [rtcSetGeometryPointQueryFunction] both callback functions are invoked.
+If a callback function is passed as an argument to [rtcPointQuery] and (a potentially different) callback function is set for a geometry with [rtcSetGeometryPointQueryFunction] both callback functions are invoked and the callback function passed to [rtcPointQuery] will be called before the geometry specific callback function.

-If instancing is used, the parameter `simliarityScale` indicates whether the current instance transform (top element of `instStack`) is a similarity transformation or not.
+If instancing is used, the parameter `simliarityScale` indicates whether the current instance transform (top element of the stack in `context`) is a similarity transformation or not.
 Similarity transformations are composed of translation, rotation and uniform scaling and if a matrix M defines a similarity transformation, there is a scaling factor D such that for all x,y: dist(Mx, My) = D \* dist(x, y).
-In this case the parameter `scalingFactor` is this scaling factor D and otherwise it is
+In this case the parameter `scalingFactor` is this scaling factor D and otherwise it is 0.
+A valid similarity scale (`similarityScale` &gt;
-0. A valid similarity scale (`similarityScale` \> 0) allows to compute distance information in instance space and scale the distances accordingly into world space (for example, to update the query radius, see below).
+0) allows to compute distance information in instance space and scale the distances into world space (for example, to update the query radius, see below) by dividing the instance space distance with the similarity scale.
 If the current instance transform is not a similarity transform (`similarityScale` is 0), the distance computation has to be performed in world space to ensure correctness.
-In this case the instance to world transformations given with the `instStack` should be used to transform the primitive data into world space.
+In this case the instance to world transformations given with the `context` should be used to transform the primitive data into world space.
 Otherwise, the query location can be transformed into instance space which can be more efficient.
 If there is no instance transform, the similarity scale is